 What can annotated bibliographies assess?

 This method can be used to assess students’ ability to access and manage information.
-More specifically it can give students the opportunity to demonstrate their competence in
+More specifically it can give students the opportunity to develop skills and demonstrate their competence in:

 - organising information

 Given their format and purpose, annotated bibliographies are not suitable to assess the way in which a coherent and or original argument is presented and developed.